-Yolanda Kakabadse is the former International President of WWF and the former Ecuadorian Minister of Environment.
+Yolanda Kakabadse is a member of WWF US’s Board of Directors, former President of WWF International, and former Ecuadorian Minister of Environment.

-She co-Chaired the Environmental Sustainability Task Force of the UN Millennium Project, 2002 – 2005.
+She is the Chair of the Independent Science and Technology Panel of Renova Foundation, Brazil.
+She co-chaired the Environmental Sustainability Task Force of the UN Millennium Project, 2002 – 2005.
 She chaired the Scientific and Technology Advisory Panel of the Global Environment Facility (STAP / GEF) from 2005 to 2008.

 “The way we produce and consume food has an enormous environmental impact that is felt around the world.
 It is critical that we halve food waste along value and supply chains while at the same time working to increase food security — and the SDG target will help achieve this.
 WWF is working to help reach the SDG target by supporting governments, corporations, civil society, institutions and local communities partner together to achieve farming practices that improve land and soil quality, and maintain ecosystems so that increased agricultural productivity does not come at the expense of the environment.
 I am becoming a champion for SDG target 12.3 because it will help us tackle malnutrition, support sustainability, improve global health and contribute to secure food to all while stopping food waste and loss.
 This is the type of target the environment needs and society demands.” — Yolanda Kakabadse